ucbepic/BARGAIN/README.md

 ```
 See our [OpenAI models](https://github.com/szeighami/PRISM/blob/main/PRISM/models/GPTModels.py) as examples of defining your proxy and oracle.

+---

-## Precision and Recall Targets
+## 🎯 Precision and Recall Targets
-For binary classification tasks, PRISM supports specifying a desired precision or recall on the output.
-In such settings, PRISM returns a set of indexes of records estimated to have a positive label, and the precision or recall of this set matches the user-specified requirement with high probability.
-The use-case is similar to before, but now we use `PRISM_R` and `PRISM_P` classes to specify recall and precision targets, respectively.
+For binary classification tasks, PRISM also supports specifying a desired precision or recall on the output.
+PRISM returns a set of indexes of records estimated to have a positive label, and the precision or recall of this set matches the user-specified requirement with high probability.
+Usage is similar to before, but now we use `PRISM_R` and `PRISM_P` classes to specify recall and precision targets, respectively.
 For example
 ```python
 prism = PRISM_P(proxy, oracle, delta, target, budget) est_positive_indx = prism.process(data)